-Processing of Remedy Forms under the Prison Rape Elimination Act of 2003 (PREA):
+Processing of Remedy Forms under the Prison Rape Elimination Act of 2003 (PREA) include the following:

-No time limits will be imposed on when an inmate may submit a grievance regarding an allegation of sexual abuse or when an inmate is subject to a substantial risk of imminent sexual abuse.

-All grievance forms involving allegations of sexual abuse or risk of sexual abuse will be immediately forwarded to SID for investigation and notification will be made to the facility Administrator.

-Grievances submitted alleging sexual abuse will not be referred to a staff member for response who is the subject of the complaint.
+- no time limits will be imposed on when an inmate may submit a grievance regarding an allegation of sexual abuse or when an inmate is subject to a substantial risk of imminent sexual abuse. - all grievance forms involving allegations of sexual abuse or risk of sexual abuse are immediately forwarded to SID for investigation and notification will be made to the facility Administrator. - grievances submitted alleging sexual abuse are not referred to a staff member for response who is the subject of the complaint.